Short Guide for Lesbian, Gay, Bisexual, Trans+ and Inter+ (LGBTI) Refugees in Germany

 1.4 Where will I live during the asylum procedure?

 After applying for asylum, the asylum seeker is assigned to a federal state.
 During the asylum procedure, asylum seekers are initially housed in collective accommodation.
+LGBTI refugees can mention their special needs and problems to the camp staff.
 As a rule, asylum seekers have to wait until they are granted asylum before they can be assigned to a municipality, move into a private apartment, participate in an integration course and start work.
-Special accommodation is sometimes available for LGBTI persons.

 2. The asylum procedure